Renowned for its vibrant and friendly atmosphere, Canterbury combines an exciting contemporary buzz with years of tradition and history.

 The University offers safe and secure accommodation for first year students within walking distance of the University and city centre.
 Canterbury’s accommodation includes:

-- Student villages – including Lanfranc House, Parham Road Student Village, Pin Hill and City Halls.
+- Student villages – including Lanfranc House, Parham Road Student Village, Pin Hill, St George's Centre, Petros and City Halls.
 All these facilities are situated within easy reach of the main Canterbury Campus.

 - University and headleased houses – University owned houses offering an affordable place to stay.

-Find out more about the accommodation in Canterbury.
+Find out more about our accommodation in Canterbury.